About Skrikjofossen and Opofossen

 Speculating on improving the Opofossen Experience

-So based on this experience, I’m thinking that in order to get any decent glimpse of Opofossen (I recalled I saw one obscure partial photo from near its top), it would require a hike up one of the strenuous trails that would climb above Lofthus towards Hardangervidda.
+So based on this experience, I’m thinking that in order to get any decent glimpse of Opofossen (I recalled I saw one obscure partial photo from near its top on the interwebs), it would require a hike up one of the strenuous trails that would climb above Lofthus and Elvedalen towards Hardangervidda.

 One such trail was said to contain the Monk Stairs or Munkestreppene.

-We weren’t about to try these trails during our late evening visit (we started at 9pm) so I personally can’t guarantee that it would yield a better view of it.
+We weren’t about to try these trails during our late evening visits (each time we’ve started after 9pm) so I personally can’t guarantee that it would yield a better view of it.

 Besides, I’m on the fence about trying such a hike, but I’ll need to do more research before I decide to give it a go on a future Norway trip (if it happens).